altmattr/mq-magic/stem_club/5_pc_connection.md

 ### Note for windows users

+On windows you may get an error when entering the password.
+In this case click "Connect using a security key instead" and enter the password there.

 # Stream Video

 Using the sense hat interface, start streaming the video with the "S" command.